jshou/jshou.github.com/lyrics/favorable_winds.md

 <b>Song for Favorable Winds</b><br/>
 <br/>
 Today, you embark on a long voyage<br/>
-Do you have with you the soil and water from home?<br/>
+Do you have with you the well water and soil from home?<br/>
 May you never forget homeland and remember where you’re from<br/>
 May you the wind fill your sails to safely cross the ocean<br/>
 <br/>